-In the wake of the Watergate scandals, the Securities and Exchange Commission discovered that many public companies were maintaining cash "slush funds" from which illegal campaign contributions were being made in the United States and illegal bribes were being paid to foreign officials.
+In the wake of the Watergate Scandals, the SEC discovered that many public companies were maintaining cash "slush funds" from which illegal campaign contributions were being made in the United States and illegal bribes were being paid to foreign officials.
 Subsequently, scandals involving payments by U.S. companies to public officials in Japan, Italy, and Mexico led to political repercussions within those countries and severely sullied the reputation of American companies throughout the world.

-In response, Congress passed the Foreign Corrupt Practices Act of 1977 (the "FCPA").
+In response, Congress passed the Foreign Corrupt Practices Act of 1977 (the "FCPA") (codified at 15 U.S.C. §§ 78m, 78dd-1, 78dd-2, and 78ff).
 Through this Act, the United States declared its policy that American companies should act ethically in bidding for foreign contracts and should act in accordance with the U.S. policy of encouraging the development of democratic institutions and honest, transparent business practices.
 The FCPA amended the Securities Exchange Act of 1934 to require issuers covered under that Act to maintain transparent books and records and provided for civil and criminal penalties.
 In addition, the FCPA required both issuers and all other U.S. nationals and companies (defined as "domestic concerns") to refrain from making any unlawful payments to public officials, political parties, party officials, or candidates for public office, directly or through others, for the purpose of causing that person to make a decision or take an action, or refrain from taking an action, for the purpose of obtaining or retaining business.